… it is certain that he gave back and ordered his soldiers to commence a slow and guarded retreat.—Nathaniel Hawthorne

 The union had to agree to certain givebacks in order to save the jobs of all its members.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'giveback'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'giveback.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.